TodayWe-reGonna/rps/README.md

 # rps
-This game of rock-paper-scissors is a game for me to work on as part of my portfolio
+This game of rock-paper-scissors is a project for me to work on as part of my portfolio